-For most Americans, it’s pretty safe to say that a house will be the biggest purchase you’ll make in your lifetime — and a mortgage will be the biggest debt you’ll ever carry.
-So you don’t want to mess it up.
+A house will likely be the biggest purchase you make in your lifetime — so you don’t want to mess it up.

-The idea of buying a home can be intimidating if you aren’t familiar the housing market or if you don’t know a thing about what a mortgage entails.
-But with a little guidance, the process can be a lot easier.
+The idea of buying a home can be intimidating if you aren’t familiar the housing market or simply don’t know a thing about what the process entails.

-Don’t let the unfamiliarity scare you.
-With the right information, you can get an affordable home that’s right for you, your family and your finances.
+But don’t let the unfamiliarity scare you.
+With the right information and guidance, you can make a smart and confident decision that’s right for you, your family and your finances.

-So with that in mind, here are some mistakes to avoid when it comes time to buy a house.
+So with that in mind, here are some mistakes you’ll want to avoid when it comes time to start thinking about becoming a homeowner.

 9 mortgage mistakes to avoid